 I think his idea of floor mats was incredibly smart!

 And the idea adheres it with Loctite spray adhesive and VHP Tape that advertises itself as it can it even if here to polypropylene which is the substance kayaks are made out of) is brilliant!

 The idea sounded really good but unfortunately, it just didn’t stick enough.
 FAIL!

 The yoga mat ended up being cheaper and lighter than the heavy rubber floor mats which is a double bonus!

-The mat is adhered with Loctite 300 level.
-Having use this product myself it definitely is heavier and much stickier then it’s lower level version, the downside is that it is more expensive as well.
+The mat adheres with Loctite 300 level.
+Having used this product myself it definitely is heavier and much stickier then it’s lower-level version, the downside is that it is more expensive as well.
 Go figure!

 Using contact cement is a great idea and I’m not sure why he didn’t use that in the beginning.

 One good thing about using a yoga mat is that it can be cut incredibly easy using a simple razor knife.
 This means no wasted money spent driving to Home Depot buying extra gear when I could use that for more fishing stuff!
 LOL